grafana/Grafana-Alloy-for-Beginners/README.md

 This `prometheus.scrape` component
 - scrapes metrics from the `targets` we define (in this case is our local Alloy collector) and instructs alloy to scrape every 2 seconds and timeout if it cannot within 2 seconds.
 - forwards the metrics to a `prometheus.remote_write.mimir.receiver` component which we will define shortly.
 - attaches a job name ("alloy") to the metrics.
-Specifying a job name is useful to identify scraped targets and group metrics.
+Specifying a job name is useful to identify scraped targets and group metrics **[@Mischa, why is this identification important? do we do analysis based on the job name while visualizing data or is it used to point out which data needs to be transformed etc?]**

 *Postgres DB*
 - We also take similar approach when instructing Alloy to scrape metrics from the Postgres database.